Canillitas de Leche

 Still, grainy or not, these didn’t last very long!
 The flavor is great, but let’s call them Milk Candies.

 The true Canillitas de Leche from Antigua (artisan Guatemalan candies), specifically the ones from Maria Gordillo…. they haunt me.
 First of all, they are completely white.
 Second of all, they melt in your mouth and you don’t get any grainy texture whatsoever.
 I am starting to think that their recipe is made by mixing milk, powdered milk and confectioner’s sugar, without putting it through a cooking process.
 There’s no way you’re going to get candy that color after adding so much sugar and stirring it for one hour.
 How do they make it??!
 Hoooooow?!!
-See this picture to the left?
+See this picture to the right?
 It haunts me.
 This picture of White Canillitas de Leche is courtesy of Around Antigua.
 Make sure to check their blog is you are traveling to Antigua…

 Anyway, I shall succeed!
 We got a tip from a friend to try this recipe again using confectioner’s sugar instead of regular sugar.
 We’ll keep you posted.